Adobe Stock/ Fischer Food Design

 The Wooden Spoon

 It’s no surprise that this former Westchester Magazine Burger & Beer Blast champion has more than a few choice patties on its menu.
-From the classic Balboa with mushrooms and double Swiss on garlic bread to the intimidatingly named “Grease Truck” — beef, fried pickles, fried onions, tots, and mozzarella on Texas Toast — there’s plenty to order, but, as simple as it sounds, nothing is more of a challenge (and delight) to get through than the stuffed grilled cheese, a chopped burger with heaps of mac and cheese on Texas Toast.
+From the Classic with fried onions and pickles served with a side of chips and the Balboa with mushrooms and double Swiss on garlic bread to the intimidatingly named “Grease Truck” with beef, fried pickles, fried onions, tots, and fresh mozz on Texas toast, there’s no shortage of options.

-It’s big, it’s cheesy, and it’s more carbs than we dare to think about, and it’s one of our best friends.
+The Grease Truck is big, it’s cheesy, it’s more carbs than we dare to think about, and it’s one of our best friends.